a-thousand-channels/ORTE-backend/README.md

 Send Feedback to ulf.treger@googlemail.com

-Please file bug repots to our Github Repository at https://github.com/ut/ORTE-backend
+Please file bug reports and feature request to our Github Repository at https://github.com/ut/ORTE-backend

 For code contributions, please fork this repo, make a branch, commit your code & [create a pull request](https://help.github.com/en/articles/creating-a-pull-request).